We’d planned to be up early to catch a minibus to Karimabad, being a 3 hour journey we really didn’t fancy suffering it in the heat.

 We tossed and turned and then at 3:45am there was a big cracking roll of thunder.
-Marie at first thought it was a landslide as nothing followed for 10 minutes, but then it kicked in and rain drops started.
+Marie at first thought it was a landslide as nothing followed for 10 minutes, but then it kicked in and heavy raindrops started.
 Thunder bounced around the mountains as it moved north.
 It didn’t rain much but it did cool the air.
 We were stoked to have a shot at travelling without the heat.
 The black flies that plagued the homestay descended though and it was still too hot to get under a sheet so no more sleep was had.
 Judging by the number of bites we departed with they can’t have been the only insects to descend.

-We were tired and grumpy as we left but simultaneously enjoyed walking down the road in the early morning with fresher air, rucksacks on our backs and feet in our shoes.
+We were very tired and grumpy as we left but simultaneously enjoyed walking down the road in the early morning with fresher air, rucksacks on our backs and feet in our shoes.

 Like many places in Pakistan it was just full of men.
 They were very friendly and many spoke to us in good English.
 After nearly an hour we were still the only passengers.
 The driver apologised again and said it would likely be another hour or more.
 A couple of taxis were opposite and knowing we were in for quite a wait had already tried to tout us.
 We knew the cost would be high as they’d have to do the return journey but decided to find out what it would be.
-They quoted 3,000 rupees, the minibus was 270 a seat and would take an hour longer than a direct drive.
+They quoted 3,000 rupees, the minibus was 270 a seat and would take 3 hours, an hour longer than a straight drive.

 The minibus driver asked what they’d quoted, then said he could take just us for 2,500, and that he would stop to take photos.
 It would be costing us approx NZ$25 to not wait any longer.
 We accepted.

 An older very calm gentle guy we had liked him immediately.
-It turns out he used to work in tourism before it collapsed after 9/11 and the fight with the Taliban.
+It turns out he used to work in tourism before it collapsed after 9/11 and the fight that followed with the Taliban.
 He drove us at a perfect steady 80kmph, pointing out mountains peaks and glaciers.
 Marie was in the front (while Emma was happily spread out on the row behind), he was so attentive that every time Marie reached for her camera he pulled over.

 As he drove past people trying to flag him we told him it was ok to pick up others so he could make more money.
 He was insistent he wouldn’t as he had ‘promised’ us we could stop for photos and locals would be in a hurry just wanting to go.
 We had been immediately struck by how quiet the Highway was, we’d expected it would at least be full of trucks heading to the border but it wasn’t, there was very little traffic.